spamegg1/tarski-examples/08/README.md

     They might still be different in other worlds.
     Let's test them in another world.
 5. Let’s start by making modifications to Wittgenstein’s World.
-6. Make all the large or medium objects small, and the small objects large.
+6. Make all the big or medium objects small, and the small objects big.
 7. With these changes in the world, the English sentences 1, 3, 4, and 10 become false, while the rest remain true.
 8. Verify that the same holds for your translations.
 9. If not, correct your translations.
-10. Next, rotate your modified Wittgenstein’s World 90◦ clockwise.
+10. Next, rotate your modified Wittgenstein’s World 90◦ clockwise (R, right).
 11. Now sentences 5, 6, 8, 9, and 11 should be the only true ones that remain.
 12. Let’s check your translations in another world.
-Open Boole's World.
+Run `run08b` for Boole's World.
 13. The only English sentences that are true in this world are sentences 6 and 11.
 14. Verify that all of your translations except 6 and 11 are false.
 15. If not, correct your translations.